ramalveyra/elb-access-log-analyzer/README.md

         "region" : "my-region",
         "access_key_id" : "my-access-key-id",
         "secret_access_key" : "mysecretaccesskey",
-        "bucket"    :   "s3-log-bucket-name",
+        "bucket"    :   "aws-elb-log-bucket-name",
-        "folder"    :   "path/to/s3/logs"
+        "folder"    :   "path/to/elb/logs"
     }

 3. Log filters
-    * S3 Log folders may contain huge amount of log files.
+    * AWS ELB Access Log folders may contain huge amount of log files.
 For testing and limiting purposes, limit the number of processed log by supplying ``max_keys``.
 Setting ``max_keys : ""`` will process **all** logs within the folder.
     * Note that by default, to avoid performance issues, the app will only process current day logs.
 To process logs on a previous date, supply a date folder string in ``date_folder`` with a format of ``{yyyy}\{mm}\{dd}``.
 4. App logs
     * Every app execution is saved into the ``logs`` folder.
 You can set a custom log name via ``app_log : { "name" : "my_log_name"}``.
 This will save the logs in ``logs/my_log_name_{timestamp}.log`` format.
 Logs will be created per app execution.